 2020 Update: Since our original stay, this hotel has been renovated and rebranded as a Sheraton property.
 For more information, see this link to the Sheraton Kauai Coconut Beach Resort.
+For more current reviews, see this TripAdvisor link.

 For our recent visit to Kauai, we wanted to experience a stay along the Coconut Coast near Kapaa.
 We booked a special deal with Courtyard Kauai at Coconut Beach that included ocean view room, jeep rental for the entire stay and $100 food and beverage credit for the rate of $240 per night.
 This selection turned out to be a great choice.